bahaidev/bahaibot/README.md

 1. Waiting: Update to discord 15 when comes out

 1. Smoke test
-1. See about establishing our own ownership so we can add back the intent for presence (and test)
+1. See about establishing maintenance of bot on own server

 1. See about any refactoring needed to allow to work with bahai-matrix-bot
   1. PR to discord.js-Rate-Limiter for